-We learn techniques as creative and artistic methods to explore textiles as materials and construction processes, find relationships between pigments, thread and surface design.
+We learn about marginalized craft techniques as creative and artistic methods, understand textile as a material and explore construction processes.
+We find relationships between pigments, thread and surface design.
 In doing so, we take the freedom to let intuition run wild and allow thinking through making.
-We talk about creative possibilities, utility, decoration and 'mistakes making.
-We experience our hand in coordination with the material.
-The main focuses are Re-Fashion and Quilting Bees and Workshop Talks.
+We talk about creative possibilities, utility, decoration, and 'making mistakes'.
+We experience our doing in coordination with the material in community with others.

 Textilkunst Workshops - Quilting Bee - Slow Stitching - Patchwork - Sashiko - Visible Mending - Nähen mit der Hand - Sticken - Schablonendruck in Frankfurt am Main

 Textiles and the ways they are made have a permanent place in the visual arts.
 What fascinates me most about textiles are the many ways of making and designing them, the social and political aspect and their history.
 The forms of expression are manifold.
 They range from the transformation of animal and plant fibres into threads in the meditative process of spinning, the abstract language of weaving and knotting, the dying, printing and painting with colour and form to the narrative in appliqué and quilting, from undershirts to haute couture - fiberart to textileart.

 The work with textile material went back to one of the oldest cultural techniques of mankind and was - and still is - made for each other and with each other.
 In their history, women are the protagonists.

 It is the social aspect of textiles, their casualness and their utility value, that lowers the threshold for entry into the development of one's own artistic procedures.
 They seem to be less charged with 'meaning' than, for example, painting in art.

 Making is a powerful tool - it builds communities, boosts well-being and can empower people to refashion their lives.
 Working with materials can help us in difficult life circumstances to strengthen our self-confidence and rediscover a sense of empowerment.